New in the lexicon

 Desk sharing rules: How flexible working works successfully

-Clean Desk Policy: Order as a principle
+Clean Desk Policy: Order as a Principle

 Desk sharing law